TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-12-17-off-the-beaten-path-to-upgrade-symfony-28-to-72.md

 Symfony 3 introduced a new way to handle authentication - Guard.
 It got [further improved](https://symfony.com/blog/new-in-symfony-3-4-guard-authentication-improvements) and promoted.
 Then [deprecated in Symfony 5.3](https://symfony.com/blog/new-in-symfony-5-3-guard-component-deprecation) to be replaced with [new authentication system](https://symfony.com/blog/new-in-symfony-5-1-updated-security-system).

-This is the most dynamic component in Symfony that keeps changing every major version.
-It's like the oposite of Form component.
+This is the most dynamic component in Symfony, changing with every major version.
+It's like the opposite of the Form component.

-I've had the fortune to work with projects that were not coupled to Symfony security.
+I've had the fortune to work with projects that were not coupled with Symfony security.
 If that was the case, we **slowly decoupled authentication logic from Symfony security to our own**.
-It made and will our migration much easier.
+It made and will make our migration much easier.

 Security upgrade depends on each specific project, but it's worth skipping the Security Guard completely.
 It's a dead end.